jordan-massingill/BHyped-Soundboard/README.md

-React Soundboard
+BHyped Soundboard
 ================

-A damn small soundboard based on some React code.

-Note: I've recently rewritten the app in React for a quick demo and I've dropped some features I do no longer need.
-Check the `old` branch as well.
+A throwdown showdown soundboard to hype the masses.

 Setup
 -----